-Collins Aerospace is applying decades of experience as a leader in composite aerostructures and nacelles to design and produce passenger and cargo doors for the next generation of transport aircraft.
+Collins Aerospace is applying decades of experience as a leader in composite aerostructures and nacelles to design and produce passenger and cargo doors for the next generation of aircraft.
 Our innovative approach utilizing both advanced thermoset and thermoplastic materials reduces part count and assembly complexity, resulting in better cost and weight savings compared to the current in-service thermoset composite doors.

 Composite structure